Ever: Mitigating Hallucination in Large Language Models through Real-Time Verification and Rectification: Experiment of Prompting-based Hallucination Rectification

 \subsubsection{Experimental Setup}

-\textbf{Dataset and Evaluation Metric.} In this task, the LLM is prompted to generate factual long-form biographies (bio), where LLM needs to ensure the accuracy of each atomic fact within the response.
-Concretely, we utilize the bio benchmark with 183 examples as proposed by \cite{min2023factscore}, our model is prompted with "\textit{Tell me a bio of <entity>.}" to generate a biography for a given entity.
+\textbf{Dataset and Evaluation Metric.} We utilize the bio benchmark with 183 examples as proposed by \cite{min2023factscore}, our model is prompted with "\textit{Tell me a bio of <entity>.}" to generate a biography for a given entity.
 To evaluate the effectiveness of our method, we employ the \textsc{FactScore} metric \cite{min2023factscore}.
 This metric leverages a retrieval-augmented language model ("ChatGPT + Retrieval"), for fact-checking the generated response, which has demonstrated that this metric aligns well with human evaluations.
 Furthermore, in line with other baseline settings, we retrieve evidence using Google Search.

-\textbf{Evaluation Scenarios and Baselines.} We evaluate \textsc{Ever} in three scenarios: non-retrieval, retrieval-augmented rectification, and retrieval-augmented generation and rectification.
-Each scenario corresponds to a specific variant of \textsc{Ever}: \textsc{Ever (nrg+sq)}, \textsc{Ever (nrg+er)}, and \textsc{Ever (rag+er)}, respectively.
+\textbf{Evaluation Scenarios and Baselines.} We evaluate \textsc{EVER} in three scenarios: non-retrieval, retrieval-augmented rectification, and retrieval-augmented generation and rectification.
+Each scenario corresponds to a specific variant of \textsc{EVER}: \textsc{EVER (nrg+sq)}, \textsc{EVER (nrg+er)}, and \textsc{EVER (rag+er)}, respectively.